crespoantonio/testing-interview/README.md

   - Mismatched scenario outlines and Examples tables

 ### `requirements/`

 - Contains vague or ambiguous User Stories
 - Designed to evaluate the candidate’s ability to:
   - Ask clarifying questions
   - Identify missing information
   - Spot potential risks before testing begins

+### `DB/`

+- SQL exercises with basic table definitions and sample data
+- Designed to evaluate:
+  - Understanding of table relationships (JOINs)
+  - Use of aggregate functions (e.g. `COUNT`, `GROUP BY`)
+  - Ability to write correct and optimized queries
+- Includes:
+  - Query to combine data from `users` and `orders`
+  - Query to find the user who placed the most orders

 ---